 As discussed further in Note 2 to the condensed financial statements, the Company previously accounted for its outstanding public and private warrants as components of equity instead of as derivative liabilities.
 The warrant agreement governing the warrants includes a provision that provides for potential changes to the settlement amounts dependent upon the characteristics of the holder of the warrant.
 Upon review of the "Staff Statement on Accounting and Reporting Considerations for Warrants Issued by Special Purpose Acquisition Companies ("SPACs")" promulgated by the SEC on April 12, 2021, the Company's management further evaluated the accounting for its public and private warrants under Accounting Standards Codification ("ASC") Subtopic 815-40, Contracts in Entity's Own Equity.
-ASC Section 815-40-15 and concluded that that the Company's warrants are not indexed to the Company's common stock in the manner contemplated by ASC Section 815-40-15 and therefore should be classified as derivative liabilities and not in equity.
+ASC Section 815-40-15 and concluded that the Company's warrants are not indexed to the Company's common stock in the manner contemplated by ASC Section 815-40-15 and therefore should be classified as derivative liabilities and not in equity.

 As a result of the above, the Company is required to measure the fair value of the public and private warrants at the end of each reporting period and recognize changes in the fair value from the prior period in the Company's operating results for the current period as it has done by restatement in this current filing as of December 31, 2020 and for the period from January24, 2020 (inception) to December 31, 2020 and will be required in each reporting period going forward.
+The period from January 4, 2020 (inception) to December 31, 2020 and will be required in each reporting period going forward.
+The period from January 4, 2020 (inception) to December 31, 2020 and will be required in each reporting period going forward.
 The period from January 4, 2020 (inception) to December 31, 2020, as restated, reflect other income (expense) from change in fair value of the warrant liability of \$10,571,000 and other income (expense) of approximately \$390,000 of expenses associated with issuance of the warrants underlying the warrant liability.
-The periods from January 4, 2020 (inception) to September 30, 2020, as restated, and for the three months ended September 30, 2020, as restated, reflect other income from change in fair value of the warrant liability of \$1,480,000 and other income (expense) of approximately \$390,000 of expenses associated with issuance of the warrants underlying the warrant liability in each period.
+The periods from January 4, 2020 (inception) to September 30, 2020, as restated, and for the three months ended September 30, 2020, as restated, reflect other income change in fair value of the warrant liability of \$1,480,000 and other income (expense) of approximately \$390,000 of expenses associated with issuance of the warrant liability of \$1,480,000 and other income (expense) of approximately \$390,000 of expenses associated with issuance of the warrant sunderlying the warrant liability in each period.